am-Anmol/E-Library/Readme.md

 # Project-eLibrary
-e-Library Management System is a system that maintains the information about the books present in the library, their authors, the members of the library to whom books are issued, library staff, and users.
+e-Library Management System is a system that maintains the information about the books present in the library, their authors, the members of the library to whom books are issued, library staff, and users

 ## Sources-
 1. [Wireframe Design](https://whimsical.com/preparatory-2-RzZef8wiGYsKwhihQG5Biv)